 Dobermans perform well in training classes, as they are extremely eager to please.

-It’s important that training begins at an early age so that proper manners and behaviors are formed.
+It’s important that training begins at an early age to form proper manners and behaviors.
 Without it, the breed can become destructive and hard to manage due to boredom.

 When coupled with socialization, training classes can help teach your Doberman how to be a well-behaved canine.